There are a million

 together to give a donation gift this Christmas.
 Meet for lunch and

-pick out which charity will be the lucky recipient!
+pick out which charity will be the fortunate recipient!

 5. Get Together.

-Along with your donation cards, invite folks over to a charity party
+Along with your donation acknowledgements, invite everyone over to a party

 in honor of whatever important cause you choose.
 Encourage party

-goers to donate in return as a gift to the host.
+goers to donate to the charity in return as a gift to the host.

 6. Photos Add Fun.